-The Epson XP-7100's 5-cartridge inkjet system is bad.
-Both the black and color page yields are terrible.
-You don't have to print very much before this printer needs new ink cartridges.
-Thankfully, if you run out of black ink during a print job, the printer will request to use the photo black or color cartridges to finish the active job.
-Unfortunately, you can't continue printing in black and white with the photo or color cartridges after the job has finished.
+The Epson XP-7100's five-cartridge inkjet system is mediocre.
+Both the black and color page yields are very low, meaning you can't print very much before this printer needs new ink cartridges.
+Thankfully, if you run out of black ink during a print job, the printer will suggest using the photo black or color cartridges to finish the active job.
+That said, you can't continue printing new black and white documents with the photo black or color cartridges.
 On the upside, there are high-yield cartridges available.

-The Epson Expression Premium XP-7100 has excellent scanning features.
-There's no fax, but it does just about everything else.
-Not only is there a sheetfed scanner with an automatic document feeder (ADF), but it also does duplex scanning as well.
-This is especially helpful come tax time when you need to quickly scan or photocopy a bunch of double-sided documents, although it takes longer to do so than models with automatic single-pass duplex scanning.
+While the Epson Expression Premium XP-7100 doesn't have a fax, but it does just about everything else.
+Not only is there a sheetfed scanner with an automatic document feeder (ADF), but it also does automatic duplex scanning in two passes.
+It's especially helpful come tax time when you need to quickly scan or photocopy a bunch of double-sided documents, although it takes longer to do so than models with automatic single-pass duplex scanning.
 The flatbed is limited to letter-sized (8.5" x 11") documents, though.
 If you need something with a larger flatbed scanner, consider the Epson WorkForce WF-7720.

 This Epson XP-7100 has a few different paper inputs.
 There's one in the back for plain paper, as well as two trays in the front.
 One front tray can support plain or larger photo paper, while the other is for smaller photo paper sizes.
 There's also a CD printing input so you can print directly on applicable CDs or DVDs.

-The Epson Expression Premium XP-7100 has excellent connectivity features.
-You can set it up with a wireless router either via Wi-Fi or Ethernet, or connect to the printer directly over Wi-Fi Direct.
+You can set up the Epson XP-7100 with a wireless router either via Wi-Fi or Ethernet, or connect to the printer directly over Wi-Fi Direct.
 It doesn't support Bluetooth printing but does work with both AirPrint and Mopria on your mobile devices.
 You can also print off an SD card or a USB key.

-The Epson iPrint app is good.
+The Epson iPrint app is superb.
 You can print, scan, and copy directly from the app, perform maintenance tasks like firmware updates or printhead cleaning, and check the ink levels.
 While you can print all file types through the Android version of the app, you can't print Microsoft Office or TXT files using the iOS version.
 The formatting for each doesn't get converted properly.